 When you're going for second helpings, you needn't feel guilty about an extra bit of turkey.
 Turkey is one of the healthiest meats you can eat, as it's very high in zinc.
 Your body needs zinc to use vitamin A properly, and it leads to the creation of a pigment known as melanin.
-How much you have when you’re born determines your eye colour, but melanin also protects your eyes from potential UV damage.
+The amount of melanin that you're born with determines your eye colour, as well as protects your eyes from potential UV damage.

-If you're having turkey, or any kind of roast, for your Christmas dinner, you can't go without a bit of cranberry sauce.
+If you're having turkey, or any kind of roast, you can't go without a bit of cranberry sauce.
 Making your own with fresh ingredients is the best way to ensure you get the nutritional benefit of these delicious berries, and there's lots to gain.

-Cranberries are rich in vitamin C, which is great for stopping any damage from the effect of free radicals.
-Free radicals are produced by your body to help the metabolic process, but too many left unchecked can be harmful as they destroy cells, including those in your eyes.
-Vitamin C protects you from these and promotes healthy connective tissue and collagen in your corneas.
-This then reduces your risk of developing cataracts or AMD.
+Cranberries are rich in vitamin C, which is great for stopping any damage from the effect of free radicals - unstable atoms.
+These atoms are produced by your body to help the metabolic process, but too many left unchecked can be harmful as they destroy cells, including those in your eyes.
+Vitamin C protects you from these and promotes healthy connective tissue and collagen in your corneas, reducing your risk of developing cataracts, and other eye conditions.

 Smoked salmon is a perfect Christmas treat, delicious for brunch with scrambled eggs or as a perfect canape if you're entertaining.
-High in Omega-3 fats, salmon belongs to a group of fish which, as part of a balanced diet, contribute to maintaining healthy and clear vision while reducing the risk of AMD.
+High in omega-3 fatty acids, salmon belongs to a group of fish which, as part of a balanced diet, contribute to maintaining healthy and clear vision while preventing various eye infections and conditions.